LOCATION & PARKING

 PRE-DRAWNS & FLASH

 Pre-drawns and flash are designs I offer up that you’re able to see ahead of time.
-Pre-drawns are one off designs that are only done once, while flash are designs that are done multiple times; it’s always specified which is which.
+Pre-drawns are one off designs that are only done once, while flash are designs that are done multiple times; I’ll always specify which is which.
 You will usually see these in my newsletter or on my instagram.

-If you’re leaving a deposit for a pre-drawn or flash, the agreement is implicit that you’re getting the design exactly as it is (plus shading as you see in my portfolio).
+If you’re leaving a deposit for a pre-drawn or flash, the agreement is implicit that you’re getting the design exactly as it is (plus shading as you see in my portfolio), unless there are any changes we’ve discussed before your appointment.
 I usually list a minimum size requirement and price range for that size with arm or leg placement.
 I’m always happy to make the design larger, and torso placement (such as ribs, stomach, chest, hips, etc.) is always doable unless otherwise noted.
-Just please let me know ahead of time if this is what you want, and I can give you an updated price range.
+Just please let me know ahead of time if this is what you want, and I can give you an updated price range!
 My hourly rate will apply since it will take longer to complete your tattoo in these instances.
-If you’re wanting to make the design larger, try to include an approximate measurement in your email inquiry so I’ll know how long to book your session for, and so I can determine whether or not it will be multiple sessions.
-If my books are open and there’s a pre-drawn you wanted that was claimed, I’m always down to make something similar for you!

 CUSTOM WORK